Welcome to Art Portal

 The Fortune Society

 Founded in 1967, The Fortune Society’s vision is to foster a world where all who are incarcerated or formerly incarcerated will thrive as positive, contributing members of society.
 We do this through a holistic, one-stop model of service provision.

 Our continuum of care, informed and implemented by professionals with cultural backgrounds and life experiences similar to those of our participants, helps ensure their success.
-Fortune serves over 9,000 individuals annually via four New York City locations: our service center in Long Island City, Queens and our housing facilities: the Fortune Academy (“the Castle”) and Castle Gardens in West Harlem and Freedom House in East Harlem.
+Fortune serves over 9,000 individuals in a typical year via five New York City locations: our service center in Long Island City, Queens and our housing facilities: the Fortune Academy (“the Castle”) and Castle Gardens in West Harlem, Freedom House in East Harlem and BronxPro in the South Bronx.
 Our program models are recognized both nationally and internationally for their quality and innovation.

 What Participants Say